AustinPerry22/fs-journal/notes/11-csharp.md

 do cool logic in the backend based on account/ etc ex get all things if i own them and not closed or get all things that aren't closed

+to join multiple tables use differnet variabiles when using the same table

+JOIN - if i can't join anything don't include the row LEFT JOIN - gets back other stuff but the stuff to join on stuff is null. includes row

+COUNT(reports.id) as reportCount - gets the count for the duplicate where the id is the same

+GROUP BY (restaurant.id) - groups the restraunt data together so no duplicates group by statements go last